\"Writing.Com

 “Alright.
 Well, it's fortunate we detected that Daedalus class then.
 OK.
 I’ll take Freeman, Valance, and a coupla security guys to the Daedalus to get new dilithium while Ra’Shan takes Palivchenkovsky, Hant, Talek, and a security officer.” ordered Walls.

-The returning "Aye aye, Captain!" came in unison; they had learned to as a joke for his birthday but had invested so much time and effort into learning how that they now took every opportunity to do so.
+The returning “Aye aye, Captain!” came in unison; they had learned to as a joke for his birthday but had invested so much time and effort into learning how that they now took every opportunity to do so.
 Walls thought it was hilarious.
-Talek would have gotten out of it if she could have--it was illogical--but Palivchenkovsky had threatened to fill her sock drawer with goulash.
+Talek would have gotten out of it if she could have—it was illogical—but Palivchenkovsky had threatened to fill her sock drawer with goulash.
 Also illogical, but supremely unpleasant.

 Walls’ party soon departed carrying a week of food and water, Starfleet issue knives, camping gear, and some engineering stuff to get the dilithium.
 They also carried tricorders, hand phasers, and solar-powered chargers in case the power drain was stopped.
 Palivchenkovsky pointed out the distant shape of the Daedalus hulk before departing towards the drain’s source.
 It would be about a two day hike there.
 The power drain was coming from closer nearby.

 While hiking, Valance took samples of local flora for Palivchenkovsky.
 Their food, while not especially delicious, was serviceable, and the atmosphere contained a relatively high amount of oxygen, making fatigue less likely.
 The terrain was rough, but manageable, and despite what Palivchenkovsky had said, there were no signs of intelligent life.
 Animals, on the other hand, were plentiful.
 Although most scattered at the sight of the party, one particularly large creature which bore resemblance to an extremely large squirrel would not retreat and the nervous party skirted well around.
-Then, as they came closer to their target on the second day, they saw their next problem.
+However, as they came closer to their target on the second day, they noticed a growing lack of vegetation.
+Soon they crested a small hill and looked out over an ash-covered plain.
+Ahead of them, the spherical hull of the Daedalus was perched precariously in the mouth of what strongly resembled an active volcano.

 Commander Ra’Shan:

-"Is this Hovah-cursed swamp ever going to end?" shouted a tired, wet, and very angry Lieutenant Hant.
+“Is this horrible swamp ever going to end?” shouted a tired, wet, and very angry Lieutenant Hant.
 He had good reason to be angry, as he was buried in muck up to his chest.

 “Actually, I think I can see a hill just over there.
 About a mile, maybe?” consoled Ra’Shan.
 “Let’s head that way and check our map.
 Thank the Spirits for your eidetic memory, Palivchenkovsky, or else we’d be stranded here.”